 The low-frequency array of human-height radio antennas will be located in Western Australia’s Murchison Radio-astronomy Observatory.
 The mid and high frequency components, including an array of several densely-packed 60m flat antennas as well as an array of thousands of 15m diameter dishes, will be deployed in South Africa’s Karoo Desert.
 To enhance image detail, the antennas will be placed in spiral configurations vast distances from these core regions, including in eight African nations, as well as central and eastern Australia.

 Murchison Radio-astronomy Observatory (Australia)

-The Murchison Radio-astronomy Observatory (MRO), located 700km north-east of Perth in the mid-west of Western Australia, boasts the rare combination of radio quietness, existing infrastructure and technological capabilities that makes it a near perfect site for radio astronomy.
+The Murchison Radio-astronomy Observatory (MRO), located 700km north of Perth in the mid-west of Western Australia, boasts the rare combination of radio quietness, existing infrastructure and technological capabilities that makes it a near perfect site for radio astronomy.

 - With less than 150 people in a region the size of the Netherlands, the MRO is naturally radio quiet, minimising any background ‘noise’ that may mask or distort a cosmic signal;

 - A 520km radio-quiet zone has been implemented with support of Federal legislation, intergovernmental agreements and numerous management plans;